Language GANs Falling Short: Empirical Results

-Next we study long-text generation in EMNLP News 2017.
-We first compare an MLE model to reported GAN results on the \emph{local metrics} Negative BLEU and Self-BLEU.
-Negative BLEU5 and SBLEU-5 are plotted in Figure \ref{fig:bleu_sbleu_news} and results for (Self-)BLEU-2 to (Self-)BLEU-4 are reported in Appendix \ref{app:full_bleu}.
+Next, we study long-text generation using EMNLP News 2017.
+We first compare an MLE model to the reported GAN results on the \emph{local metrics} Negative BLEU and Self-BLEU.
+Negative BLEU5 and SBLEU-5 are used for Figure \ref{fig:bleu_sbleu_news} and results for (Self-)BLEU-2 to (Self-)BLEU-4 are reported in Appendix \ref{app:full_bleu}.
 Again, the conclusions are the same: MLE outperforms all RL GANs considered in the quality-diversity trade-off.
 Moreover, MLE outperforms FM-GAN, the state-of-the-art non-RL Language GAN.
 Note that the FM-GAN results were obtained with a combination of temperature tuning and noise reduction in order to achieve the best possible results.
-More details in Appendix \ref{app:fmgan}.

-Next, we compare MLE to GANs using recently proposed \emph{global metrics}, the Language Model score (quality) and Reverse Language Model score (diversity+quality) \cite{cifka2018eval,semeniuta2018accurate}.
+We provide additional details in Appendix \ref{app:fmgan}.
+We compare MLE to GANs using recently proposed \emph{global metrics}, the Language Model score (quality) and Reverse Language Model score (diversity+quality) \citep{cifka2018eval,semeniuta2018accurate}.
 See Figure \ref{fig:global_news} for a comparison of the training scheme in quality-diversity space.
-The conclusion are the same as with BLEU and Self-BLEU: MLE outperforms all GANs everywhere in the quality-diversity space.
+The conclusion is the same as with BLEU and Self-BLEU: MLE outperforms all GANs everywhere in the quality-diversity space.
+Further results on this dataset as well as on the IMDB movie reviews \citep{Maas:2011:LWV:2002472.2002491} and WikiText-103 \citep{Merity2016PointerSM} datasets are presented in independent follow-up works \citep{d2019training,alihosseini2019jointly} where MLE is also shown to outperform GANs using temperature sweeps.